 The advantage of using cooling water is that a lower gas temperature can be achieved.
-This improves the efficiency of the 2nd compression stage.
-In our case, it would be possible to have a temperature of 25 to 30 degC at the water coolers outlet.
+This improves the efficiency of the compression system.

 The air inlet temperature is taken at 25 degC.
-The hydrogen outlet temperature is 40 degC leaving the 1st stage and 50 degC leaving the 2nd stage.
-It is not necessary to cool more at the exit of the 2nd stage because the geothermal temperature of the storage is quite high.
+The hydrogen outlet temperature is 50 degC.
+It is not necessary to cool more at the exit because the geothermal temperature of the storage is quite high.
 Energy spent cooling the hydrogen too low would be wasted.
-On the other hand, for the 1st stage, we try to achieve the lowest possible temperature in order to improve the efficiency of the compressor.